tiaeastwood/mongo-api/README.md

-# Node API linked to MongoDB
+# Node API with MongoDB

+An example of how to build a node API and connect it to MongoDB